Yann39/self-hosted-n100/README.md

 ## Plan

-I started this project in late 2023 as a **home lab**, for learning, the goal was to have an environment :
+This project is based on my previous **home lab** setup running on a **Banana pi** board, it contains similar but maybe more up-to-date instructions.
+The old project can still be found [here](https://github.com/Yann39/self-hosted).

+The goal is still the same : learning, and have an environment :

 - **100% self-hosted** (privacy preserving, full control over data and software)
 - **Secure** (authentication, SSL/TLS, reverse proxy, firewall, ad blocking, DDOS protection, rate limiting, custom DNS resolver, ...)